wagih70/edfa3ly/readme.md

 - Arranging the API response as requested.

 Architecture:
-- Laravel 5.8 was my choice because of its Architectural Model-View-Controller Pattern which make the project very clean, has DB Migrations and neat Directory structure.
+- Architectural Model-View-Controller Pattern using Laravel 5.8 gave a better implementation for the Restful API and gave an opportunity to use Frontend templates supported by Laravel (Blade) if needed in the future.

 ## How to run the project